luapower/pthread/pthread.md

 The list of currently supported pthreads implementations are:

   * winpthreads 0.5.0 from Mingw-w64 4.9.2 (tested on WinXP 32bit and 64bit)
-  * libpthread from gnu libc (tested on Ubuntu 10.04, x86 and x64)
+  * libpthread from GNU libc (tested on Ubuntu 10.04, x86 and x64)
   * libpthread from OSX (tested on OSX 10.9 with 32bit and 64bit binaries)

 Only functionality that is common _to all_ of the above is available.